jurgenwigg/py3S60/newcore/Doc/library/types.rst

    class's __getattr__ method; this is done by raising AttributeError.

-   This allows one to have properties active on an instance, and have virtual attributes on the class with the same name (see :class:`enum.Enum` for an example).
+   This allows one to have properties active on an instance, and have virtual attributes on the class with the same name (see Enum for an example).

    .. versionadded:: 3.4